santyr/AntiAging/HMGB1-Reducing Stack.md

 ## ⚖️ Weight Maintenance & Muscle Preservation

-You are currently lean (6'0", 150 lbs, age 57).
 This protocol is adapted to **prevent unintended weight loss**, support **anabolic resilience**, and retain all anti-inflammatory and anti-aging benefits.

 | Strategy              | Action                                                            |
 |-----------------------|-------------------------------------------------------------------|